clokclokclok/CMG_project/README.md

-# CGM_project
+# CMG_project

+Here the simple script used to analize the mock data for the exam project of Computational Microbial Genomics

 PCoA_scripts

-You can find here all the code used to perform PCoA and preliminary evaluation of results
+Specifically you can find here all the code used to perform PCoA and preliminary evaluation of results